Humna-Khan/Humna-Khan/README.md

 # Hi there, I'm Humna Khan! 👋

-I'm a passionate BS AI student with skills in UI/UX design, Python, C++, and exploratory data analysis (EDA).
+I'm a passionate AI student with skills in UI/UX design, Python, C++, and exploratory data analysis (EDA) and Machine Learning.
 Welcome to my GitHub profile, where I love to collaborate on exciting projects and share my coding journey.

 ## 🚀 Skills and Technologies